jupyter/terminado/CONTRIBUTING.rst

 Jupyter.
 Welcome and thanks for your interest in contributing!

-Please take a look at the Contributor documentation, familiarize yourself with using the Jupyter Server, and introduce yourself on the mailing list and share what area of the project you are interested in working on.
+Please take a look at the Contributor documentation, familiarize yourself with using the ``terminado``, and introduce yourself on the mailing list and share what area of the project you are interested in working on.

 For general documentation about contributing to Jupyter projects, see the